mariacherifa/mariacherifa.github.io/_posts/2026-05-22-SFT-post-training.md

 and

 $$
-y^- = \text{an answer that is plausible but misleading}.
+y^- = \text{a plausible but misleading answer}.
 $$

-SFT trains on $y^+$, but it does not directly say:
+If SFT trains on $y^+$, it increases the likelihood of $y^+$.
+But it does not directly encode the preference relation

 $$
 y^+ \succ y^-.
 $$

-It only increases the likelihood of the demonstrated answer.
+In other words, SFT shows the model what a good answer looks like, but it does not explicitly teach the model to distinguish it from worse alternatives.

-The second limitation is that the SFT objective is token-level, while the qualities we care about are often sequence-level.
+The second limitation is that the SFT objective is local, while many properties we care about are global.

 The loss is

-$$-
+$$
+-
 \sum_t
 \log p_\theta(y_t\mid u,y_{<t}).
 $$

-This evaluates the response one token at a time.
-But human preferences are usually about the whole answer:
+It trains the model to predict each token of the demonstrated answer.
+However, human judgments are usually about the answer as a whole:

 $$
 \text{Was it helpful?}